smaurice101/readthedocs/docs/source/docker.rst

    7. Create a `HiveMQ account <https://www.hivemq.com/>`_ - while this is OPTIONAL - if using MQTT and HiveMQ you will need this.

+   8. Kafka Cloud API keys from `Confluent <https://www.confluent.io>`_ or `AWS MSK <https://aws.amazon.com/msk/>`_ - while this is OPTONAL - it will be for production, or large scale, deployments.

    FOLLOW THE :ref:`How To Use the TML Solution Container` SECTION.

 TSS Contains a TML Dev Environment